 All profits from WE feed back into the growth of the Welcome Project, a collaboration between the non-profit organizations Wave Pool and Heartfelt Tidbits.
 Linda Schwartz, with Alternate Projects, is the Creative Director of WE.
 The editions will be available for purchase through Wave Pool’s, Welcome Project’s and Alternate Projects’ on-line shops, as well as at Wave Pool’s and Welcome Project’s physical locales beginning December 2nd.

 The first Welcome Edition is a collaborative design by Portland and LA-based artists Chris Johanson and Johanna Jackson.
 Johanson and Jackson emerged from the late 90s San Francisco-based skater/surf/graffiti scene, known to many as the Mission School, with portfolios of charged, figurative drawings and immersive three-dimensional environments.
 As a husband and wife team, the two collaborate often on projects.
-Their Welcome Edition will be an edition of 75 woodblock printed denim capes with a sliding scale of special artist details and price ranges from $250 - $1000.
+Their Welcome Edition will be an edition of 75 woodblock printed denim capes and blankets with a sliding scale of special artist details and price ranges from $250 - $1000.
 As a one-off from the edition, a series of 50 prints on paper incorporating the same woodblock print as the capes will be made and will sell for $100.

 The Welcome Editions program is funded by a grant from The Carol Ann and Ralph V. Haile, Jr./U.S. Bank Foundation.